xggIoU/tensorflow_keras_to_caffe/README.md

 #### reference

-https://github.com/anoojpatel/keras2caffe，I fixed some bugs and simplified the code, and only converted to the inference model.
+https://github.com/anoojpatel/keras2caffe, I fixed some bugs and simplified the code, and only converted to the inference model.